 However you can't let the terrorist win & let your life be ruled by fear.
 No-one can really advise you whether to go or not, Indonesia is prone to sporadic terrorism attacks as are alot of countries.
 If the situation escalated or there were specific warnings that something was being planned there I might pull out but as yet there isn't.
 Keep on eye on your countries Department of Foreign Affairs website & advice.

 The only advice I could give you if you decide to go is avoid staying in western hotels and frequenting establishments mostly frequented by westerners.
 The terrorists there don't really want Muslims to get caught up as collateral damage in the carnage so they tend to think twice about bombing places with a Muslim clientele.
 Also read the advice on this site about what to do if get caught up in a terrorist attack,

 In the end the decision has to be yours & do you feel you're going to enjoy yourself or be fearful all the time.
-If its the latter, it may not be worth it. over 7 years ago
+If its the latter, it may not be worth it. about 8 years ago

 Mole, tremendous advice from Hilary... let me add a bit.

 The US has issued a worldwide terror alert.
 Let me say that again: a worldwide terror alert - this is not something they do lightly.
 The Australian government has issued its own warning about the possibility of increased anti-western violence, you'd do well to read it http://www.smartraveller.gov.au/zw-cgi/view/TravelBulletins/Enhanced_Risk_of_Anti-Western_Violence

 Which reinforces DFAT's advice to Australians to "reconsider your need" to travel to Bali.